 “You stole the corn!
 I had it canned above the store!”.
 Then turning to Laura, “Miss, the look on her face when it was opened.
 There was a closeness.
 Like the formica table top”.
 “The thread will be torn, Mr. Palmer, the thread will be torn”.
 He then shows Laura the green owl cave ring, and yells, but she cannot hear, “It’s your father!
 It’s your father!”

 The ring is still a bit of a mystery, its power still unknown for sure.
 It was probably made from the formica table, but is the table a real thing?
-Or is it a representation made sense only by human brains and eyes?
+Or is it a representation made sense only by human minds and eyes?

 Formica is a manmade version of Mica, a mineral which is stable when exposed to electricity, light, moisture, and extreme temperatures.
 It has superior electrical properties as an insulator and as a dielectric.
 When Laura donned it, did it not only protect her from inhabitation by BOB but also transport her soul to the Black Lodge?